muarshad01/Quran_Topics/Quran_Topics/nafs.md

 ## Three primary types of Nafs (Self):
 1. Nafs al-Ammara (the Commanding Self)
 2. Nafs al-Lawwama (the Reproaching Self)
-3. Nafs al-Mutma'inna (the Content Self)
+3. Nafs al-Mutmainna (the Content Self)

 * __Surah Yusuf 12/53 (${\color{red}Nafs ~al-Ammara}$)__: [And I do not seek to free myself from blame, for indeed the soul is ever inclined to evil, except those shown mercy by my Lord.
 Surely my Lord is All-Forgiving, Most Merciful.”](https://quran.com/12/53)
 * __Surah Al-Qiyamah 75/2 (${\color{red}Nafs ~al-Lawwama}$)__: [And I do swear by the self-reproaching soul!](https://quran.com/75/2)